rabid-unicorn/reverse-pioneer/_posts/2014-10-24-longing-for-ostracizing.md

 Finally it came.
 The feeling I had been waiting for.
 I woke up and felt my heart doubled over in pain.
 I stood in the shower and watched the water run through my hands as I felt the dull pain thump like a rhythm through my body.

-It wasn’t the pain of sin, or the the sinking feeling of one who regrets.
-It was the realization of living the rest of my life without the single most important thing previously in my life.
-The community I was raised in, the place where I was married, the people I called my friends, and the institution by which I learned to be a good man.
+It wasn’t the pain of sin, I had been expecting.
+It was the realization of living the rest of my life without my people.
+The community I was raised in, the place where I was married, the people I called my friends, and the institution by which I learned to be a good man was now gone.

 On Radio West a few weeks before they talked about the inevitable process of loss as you leave the church.
 Surely sounded like a painful experience.